peon2/fbneo-training-mode/README.md

 # fbneo-training-mode
-a simple training mode for multiple games on the fbneo platform
+A simple training mode for multiple games on the fbneo platform

+Written to allow easy incorporation of more games

 Currently supports: